LouisLINWEI/LouisLINWEI.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth-year undergraduate student at [Beihang University](www.buaa.edu.cn)  My research interests lie on federated learning.
+I am currently a fourth-year undergraduate student at [Beihang University](www.buaa.edu.cn)  I will become a Ph.D. student at the Department of Computer Science and Engineering, The Chinese University of Hong Kong (CUHK), under the supervision of [Prof. Hong Xu](https://henryhxu.github.io/).

-Previously, I spent wonderful time and laid a solid foundation in complex network in [M3Nets](m3nets.de) at National Key Laboratory of CNS/ATM, supervised by Prof. [Sebastian Wandelt](http://m3nets.de/group/sw.html).
-After that, I became a research intern in [WISC Lab](https://www.cse.cuhk.edu.hk/irwin.king/wisc_lab/home), studying graph learning in hyperbolic space under the guidance of Prof. [Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/home).
+My research interests lie on federated learning.

 ## Education